1993 World Trade Center Bombing Fast Facts

 (CNN)Here's some background information about the 1993 World Trade Center Bombing which killed six people and injured more than 1,000.
-Six suspects were convicted of participating in the bombing.
+Six suspects were convicted of directly participating in the bombing.
 The seventh suspect, Abdul Rahman Yasin, is still at large.

 Facts: